 - Menehune Surf (private lessons)

-Sea kayaking might not be the first thing that comes to mind when you think of the beach, but as soon as you arrive at the Shores you’ll see how incredibly popular it is.
+Sea kayaking might not be the first thing that comes to mind when you think of the beach, but as soon as you arrive at the Shores, you’ll see how incredibly popular it is.
 You can also book combo kayak and snorkeling tours.

-For lessons and tours check with:
+For rentals and tours check with:

 Most of the outdoor activity shops in La Jolla Shores offer snorkeling tours, but some good places to check out first for tours are:

 If you just need to rent some snorkeling gear try: